ivmg5/Autonomous-Security-System/README.md

 - Logs: Check the Unity console and the Python server logs for real-time updates.
 - Final Report:
   - The simulation server (main.py) generates a performance report saved as utility_graph.html.
-  - Open this HTML file in a web browser to view metrics such as battery levels, distance traveled, and response times.
+  - Open this HTML file in a web browser to view metrics such as battery levels and distance traveled.

 ### **7. Troubleshooting**
 - Connection Issues: